 - Ask for any issues from the team when setting the agenda for your weekly meeting.

 - If you are a manager, bring one of your problems to your team to have them help solve it with you.
-Making yourself human and vulnerable will encourage them to do the same with any issues that they are facing.
+Making yourself human and vulnerable will encourage them to do the same with any issues they face.

 - Work on solving problems, rather than placing blame, when discussing issues.
-Creating a safe environment for healthy discussions about things that are off track is a key to solving problems in your business.
+Creating a safe environment for healthy discussions about things that are off track is crucial in solving problems in your business.

 - Create a shared spreadsheet to start tracking your most important metrics and projects as a place to start.
 However, you might find that you'll outgrow your spreadsheet quickly; it is a place to get started and organize your thoughts.

-- You're likely to have conflicting opinions, so make sure that you set the proper ground rules for conduct and respect.
+- You're likely to have conflicting opinions, so ensure you set the proper ground rules for conduct and respect.

-- Creative problem solving isn't an event, it is a state of mind.
-You might not get it 100% right the first time around, but with this problem solving framework you'll have the correct process to get to the desired solution.
+- Creative problem-solving isn't an event; it is a state of mind.
+You might not get it 100% right the first time, but with this problem-solving framework, you'll have the correct process to get to the desired solution.

-Good luck on taking your weekly staff meetings back and making them more productive!
-Download the free Breakthrough to Green tool that will help you properly frame your problem and create an action plan to solve it.
-This problem solving process has been used by thousands of teams and can help yours too!
+Good luck taking your weekly staff meetings back and making them more productive!
+Download the free Breakthrough to Green tool to help you properly frame your problem and create an action plan to solve it.
+Thousands of teams have used this problem-solving process and can help yours too!

 Additional Rhythm Systems Weekly Staff Meeting Resources: